1981 24 Hours of Le Mans: Finish and post-race

 Schuppan had fought his way back up to fourth by noon when he drifted to a stop in the Porsche Curves with fuel-injection problems.
 Using his two-way radio to the pits, after 45 minutes he was able to get the car restarted and crawl back to the team.
 After another 45 minutes, and a new fuel-pump was fitted they rejoined at 1pm, eventually finishing down the field in 12th.

-Bell drove the final two hours in the leading Porsche, in the end taking a very comfortable victory – at 186 km, it was the biggest winning margin in over a decade.
+Bell drove the final two hours in the leading Porsche winning by 186km - the biggest winning margin in over a decade.
 But it was still a major exertion – on the rostrum Bell fainted from the heat and exhaustion.
 The two Rondeaux finished second and third, in formation, once again claiming the GTP class win.
 Fourth was the unheralded Ivey 935 winning Group 5 which, aside from a quarter hour spent on an alternator issue in the morning, had run well through the Sunday.
 After battling ignition issues at every fuel stop, Charles Pozzi's Ferrari team snatched an exciting GTX win in a back-and-forth duel with the Cooke-Woods 935 that finished barely 1.8 mi. behind.
 The sixth place for Anne-Charlotte Verney was the best result for a female driver since Odette Siko got fourth in 1932.
 Bob Garretson went on to win this year's World Championship of Drivers.